TheFrainD/cubescape/README.md

 # Cubescape

-Cubescape is a lightweight Minecraft-inspired game written in C. It features a simple 3D world rendered using OpenGL, GLFW, and GLAD.
+Cubescape is a lightweight Minecraft-inspired game written in C++.
+It features a simple 3D world rendered using OpenGL, GLFW, and GLAD.

 ## Features